lbeder/slowkey/README.md

       --balloon-t-cost <BALLOON_T_COST>
           Balloon Hash number of iterations (must be greater than 1 and lesser than or equal 4294967295) [default: 1] --output <OUTPUT>
-          Optional path for storing the encrypted output --base64
+          Optional path for storing the encrypted output (final derived key) --output-dir <OUTPUT_DIR>
+          Optional directory for storing encrypted outputs for each secrets file in the chain.
+Each output file will be named "output_" followed by the secrets file name
+      --base64
           Show the result in Base64 (in addition to hex) --base58